-AI-first SaaS startups can meaningfully help analyze big datasets for patterns to deliver completely new CRM experiences and customer insights for salespeople.
+AI-first SaaS startups can meaningfully help analyze big datasets for patterns to deliver completely new CRM experiences, cloud solutions, and customer insights for salespeople.
 Their solutions enable businesses to learn a lot from custom data, making AI essential for sales growth.

 Why AI-first SaaS startups get traction

 According to IBM, Google, Baidu, Tesla, Apple and other giant companies, artificial intelligence offers people almost unlimited potential to do things better, faster, smarter.